aole5840/aole5840-tracker/README.md

 The home section design of the prototype looks very similar to the mockup design with small changes implemented.
 The first change was in the navigation bar which was changed from a white underline to a purple hover background.
 The purple matches the aesthetic of the website of dark grays and purple.
 It also makes it visible to the user which section they are interacting with before they click on the link.

 Next, all call to action texts and titles were also edited by their fonts and positioning.
 The font changed from 'Godshine Sans' to 'Poppins' which looks very similar to each other's style.
 This is because Godshine Sans was not a free font, and was not easily accessible for the development of Moviary.
 By using this font, the readability and accessability is available for all users.
-The welcome message and movie data counters were positioned into the middle of the image to provide balance, and the "Welcome, Joey Dunn" was changed to a gray font to provide a clear colour contrast.
-In the mockup version, there was an issue with contrast as the white text was too light for the image, therefore it was decided to change the text to gray.
+The welcome message and movie data counters were positioned into the middle of the image to provide balance, and the "Welcome, Joey Dunn" was changed to have a black text stroke outline to provide a clear colour contrast.
+In the mockup version, there was an issue with contrast as the white text was too light for the image, therefore it was decided to change the text design.

 The responsiveness of the home section was successful as the welcome message would change its layout depending on the window width.
 It still kept its structure and design.